adammj/ecg-sleep-staging/README.md

 To get this into the hands of others and in use as soon as possible, there is a separate folder structure just for new and future users (verses documenting what was done for the paper, below).

+### ECG Equipment

+Unfortunately, there are few commercial ECG recording devices on the market right now (which could record ECG comfortably while asleep).
+This is an easily solvable problem for any enterprising companies.
+Be that as it may, if you are using clinical or research ECG equipment to record ECG there are a few important details to keep in mind:

+- The recording should be of Lead I (limb lead across the heart).
+See [ECG Lead positioning](https://litfl.com/ecg-lead-positioning/) for the proper locations of the "RA" and "LA" electrodes.
+- The sampling rate should be a minimum of 125 Hz.
+Higher is better, with the "optimal" rate for the network's input being 256 Hz.
+- The sampling resolution should be a minimum of 16 bits.
+Higher is better.

 ### Data processing

 While all of the code that was used for everything described in the paper is in the `paper` folder, that code was originally designed around processing thousands of files in parallel in specific steps (which was easier to write in MATLAB at the time).